python/cpython/Doc/reference/compound_stmts.rst

 The :keyword:`if`, :keyword:`while` and :keyword:`for` statements implement
-traditional control flow constructs.  :keyword:`try` specifies exception handlers and/or cleanup code for a group of statements.
+traditional control flow constructs.  :keyword:`try` specifies exception handlers and/or cleanup code for a group of statements, while the :keyword:`with` statement allows the execution of initialization and finalization code around a block of code.
 Function and class definitions are also syntactically compound statements.

 .. index::
    single: clause